Preferes Usar Tu Cámara Digital: A Deep Dive into the Art and Science of Digital Photography

 -

 Digital Single-Lens Reflex (DSLR) cameras: These are the workhorses of professional and serious amateur photography.
 They feature a mirror system that reflects light onto an optical viewfinder, providing a direct view of the scene.
 The image is then captured by the sensor when the shutter is released.
 DSLRs generally offer excellent image quality, fast autofocus, and a wide range of interchangeable lenses.
-However, they tend to be larger and heavier than other options.
+Even so, they tend to be larger and heavier than other options.

 -